TJ7755/Lagiote/README.md

 ## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 License; see the [LICENSE](LICENSE) file for details.
+GPL-3.0 requires derivative works to remain GPL-licensed.